madetech/autobrewster/README.md

 ## Loading factory/fixture data

-You'll likely want to get your application in to a known state before you launch a test run.
+You'll likely want to get your application to a known state before you launch a test run.
 By default, AutoBrewster will execute all of the files in test/brewster/support.
 It is suggested you use these support files to invoke your test factories, load fixture data, mock out external service calls etc.

 ## Configuration